SuitBots/DisplayBoard1415/README.md

 ## Components

-* Several slide/video decks, one for each of
+* Several photo/video decks, one for each of
   * Team
-  * Connect
+  * Outreach
-  * Engineering
+  * Design
-* A match stats board (QP, RP, OPR chart)
+* A tournament stats board (QP, RP, OPR chart)